Meet the Founder of FAST

 Dr. McDonald began her professional career as a Psychiatric Social Worker with the University of California-Los Angeles Neuropsychiatric Institute, where she began to pursue what would become a lifelong passion: applying research findings to create solutions for the real-life challenges faced by children and families.
 Dr. McDonald then moved to Madison, Wisconsin, where she launched what became a 22-year career with the University of Wisconsin-Madison, working as a Researcher with the Wisconsin Center for Education Research, and as Assistant Professor of Social Work in the UW-Madison School of Social Work.

-Dr. McDonald is the mother of two grown children, and grandmother to three children.
+Dr. McDonald is the mother of two grown children, and grandmother of four children.